-- (d) Cicero: Seven orations, or six, if the "Manilian Law" be one.
-The orations preferred are the four against "Cataline," the "Archias," and the "Manilian Law." - (e) Virgil: "Æneid," two books.
+d.
+Cicero: Seven orations, or six, if the Manilian Law be one.
+The orations preferred are the four against Cataline, the Archias, and the Manilian Law.

+e.
+Virgil: Æneid, six books.
 So much of prosody as relates to the dactylic hexameter and ability to read the poem by the quantitative method.
-Two thousand lines of Ovid will be accepted as a substitute for the two books of the Æneid.
+Two thousand lines of Ovid will be accepted as a substitute for two books of the Æneid.

-Students should be taught from the beginning to read Latin aloud according to the Roman method of pronunciation, and, throughout all the years of preparation, much drill should be given in translation from hearing and at sight.
+Students should be taught from the beginning to read Latin aloud according to the Roman method of prounciation, and, throughout all the years of preparation, much drill should be given in translation from hearing and at sight.